suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 objects cannot be replayed across tracks.

-When protecting or unprotecting a secure object, an endpoint encodes the key ID, Group ID, Object ID, and fulltrackname in the following data structure, for input to the AEAD function's AAD argument:
+When protecting or unprotecting a secure object, an endpoint encodes the key ID, Group ID, Object ID, and FullTrackName in the following data structure, for input to the AEAD function's AAD argument:

 ~~~  pseudocode